moggieuk/ERCF-Springy/README.md

 Other changes / notes:
 <ul>
-<li>The "Idler Block" at the end of the 8mm rods will need to be replaced to provide an enlarged pocket for servo movement
+<li>The "Idler Block" at the end of the 8mm rods will need to be replaced to provide an enlarged pocket for servo movement.
-<li>You must replace all your top-hats with the "universal" design supplied
+<li>You must replace all your top-hats with the "universal" design supplied.
-<li>The selector door has been strengthed in the hinge area and now locks with two 2x3mm magnets
+<li>The selector door has been strengthed in the hinge area and now locks with two 2x3mm magnets.
-<li>Articulated servo mounts are provided for both the popular MG90S and Savox servo options
+<li>Articulated servo mounts are provided for both the popular MG90S and Savox servo options.
 <li>Either 12mm or 15mm springs can be used.
 If you use the shorter 12mm spring, a "spring extender" is included to lengthen to the required 15mm.
 You could print this at different scales if necessary to adjust to other 6mm springs you have handy.
-You do want the 1mm s/steel wire size though to provide the correct pressure
+You do want the 1mm s/steel wire size though to provide the correct pressure.
 </ul>

 ## Parts needed